 - For Crown use provisions, provide a determination of the term of use of a design under s 98

 - Application for a declaration by a court of any Crown use under s 101

 - Application for the cessation of Crown use of a design under s 102

 - Rectification of Register under s 120.

-From 25 August 2015 the Intellectual Property jurisdiction of the Court will extend to jurisdiction to hear matters under the Plant Breeder’s Rights Act 1994.
+On 25 August 2015 the Intellectual Property jurisdiction of the Court extended to jurisdiction to hear matters under the Plant Breeder’s Rights Act 1994.